-Hip is one of the largest weight bearing joints in the human body.
+The hip joint is one of the largest weight bearing joints in the human body.
 It plays a vital role in mobility and stability.
-A variety of causes may lead to destruction of this joint, the most common being Osteoarthirtis, trauma to the joint, rheumatoid arthritis, congenital causes (Hip dysplasias) and avascular necrosis.
+A variety of causes may lead to destruction of this joint such as Osteoarthritis (most common).
 When this happens, replacement of the damaged portion is essential for alleviating pain and improving the quality of life.

-Though a variety of factors may lead to hip damage, the common causes are listed below
+Multiple factors may lead to hip joint damage, the common causes are listed below-

-Osteoarthritis: it is caused due to the degradation of cartilage inside the associated hip joint.
-As a result, the bones get rugged against each other and cause wear and tear.
+Osteoarthritis: it is caused due to the degradation of cartilage lining which allows smooth motion between the bones within the hip joint.
+As a result, the bones begin to rub against each other resulting in wear and tear, causing severe pain with movements of the joint.

 Rheumatoid arthritis: Misdirected action of immune system on the joint lining causes rheumatoid arthritis.
 It can lead to hip damage.

-Avascular Necrosis: It is the deformity in the joint caused by reduced blood supply of the head of femur bone leading to its collapse.
-It is common in smokers, steroid use and deep sea divers.
+Avascular Necrosis : It is the deformity in the joint caused by reduced blood supply of the head of femur bone leading to its collapse.
+It is common in smokers, deep sea divers and with prolonged steroid use.
 Young individuals are commonly affected.

 Symptoms & Indications